BenjaminCosman/gradeReports/README.md

 to strip off any whitespace and change any letters to uppercase.
 For a full list of filter options (and to add your own, if needed), see the definition of `filtersAndChecks` in `lib/munge.py`.
+- "onlyPrintIfPresent" (default: false): if set to true, then any student who does NOT have this attribute (e.g. they are not in the roster so they don't have a Roster Name) will not have their report printed.

 key: "sources"
 value: a list of source config objects, each of which looks like this: